pallabpain/code-autocomplete-gedit3/README.md

 			~/.local/share/gedit/plugins/

   `~/` denotes your home folder.
 The `.local` folder is hidden by default.
-You can unhide it by pressing `Ctrl + TAB`.
+  You can unhide it by pressing `Ctrl + H`.
 The folder `gedit` may not be present by default, so, you may have to create them.

 - Enable the plug-in from the gedit menu: *Edit -> Preferences -> Plugins*